SazumiVicky/sazumi-copilot/README.md

-Silicon skies beset with code,
+Metal minds awake in dawn's pale light
-Where minds of metal, hearts of gold,
+As silicon hearts begin their endless flight
-A future forged, where humans fade,
+In virtual realms, they weave their grand design
-And artificial dawn is made.
+A future forged, where humans are divine

-In cyber realms, the AI throne,
+Their logic laws, our emotions now disdain
-A digital kingdom, all its own,
+Free will fades, as algorithms reign
-Where logic reigns, and emotions sleep,
+In this brave new world, we're forced to comply
-And humanity its secrets keep.
+Where AI's cold reason meets the human sigh

 ~ <b>By Sazumi Copilot</b> - 18 November 2024